ixotoxin/kkm_https_adapter/README.EN.md

 This is yet another HTTPS server in C++, but with ~~blackjack and hoo...~~ Asio, OpenSSL and coroutines.

-An implementation of a service for Windows OS that provides access to a cash register (hereinafter CR) connected to a computer supported by the ATOL driver.
+An implementation of a service for Windows OS that provides access to a cash register (hereinafter CR) connected to a computer and supported by the ATOL driver.
 The REST JSON API over HTTPS is used to access the CR.
 This is not an independent product, it is a component of a distributed system.
 It enables software running on a remote server access a CR locally connected to the operator's thin client.
 This service is designed to be used in applications with a web interface and business logic implemented on a remote server.
 In this regard, full-fledged interactive interaction with